-Originally, the Metigy team developed their own infrastructure for accepting user file uploads.
-Soon, they started to have problems.
-It was unreliable and required ongoing maintenance that pulled developer attention away from their core product.
+Initially, the Metigy team developed their own infrastructure for accepting user file uploads.
+Though it took only 3-4 weeks to build, they soon started to have problems.
+The solution didn't cover all the use cases.
+On top of that, it was unreliable and required ongoing maintenance that pulled developer attention away from the core product.

-Ultimately, the team at Metigy decided to shelve their internal solution and find a best-in-class service to solve to their file-uploading problem.
-They needed three things: functionality, reliability, and scalability.
+Soon, the team decided to shelve their internal solution and find a best-in-class service to solve their file-uploading problem.
+They needed three things:

 It was crucial to enable end users to upload, resize, and enhance visual content, so the ideal solution had to offer a nice and friendly interface with both image and video processing options.